Franz Limmer

-Franz Limmer (2 October 1808 - 19 January 1857) was an Austrian composer, conductor and musical performer.
+Franz Limmer (2 October 1808 – 19 January 1857) was an Austrian composer, conductor and musical performer.

-He was born in Matzleinsdorf, a suburb of Vienna, and died in Temeswar, the present-day Timișoara in the Banat district of Romania which was then part of Hungary, which in turn was a part of the Habsburg empire.

 Life

-Franz Limmer was the only son of a businessman who owned a silk mill in Vienna.
+Franz Limmer was born in born in Matzleinsdorf, a suburb of Vienna, Austrian Empire.
+He was the only son of a businessman who owned a silk mill in Vienna.
 His father originally meant for him to take over the business, but as Franz was more interested in music than anything else, he was permitted to choose a musical career.
-From age 10 he studied the violin and guitar with a teacher named Klein, and when he left school he entered the Vienna Conservatory, where he studied the cello with Josef Hartinger (1811-1878) and the clarinet with Joseph Friedlowsky (ca. 1777-1859).
+From age 10 he studied the violin and guitar with a teacher named Klein, and when he left school he entered the Vienna Conservatory, where he studied the cello with Josef Hartinger (1811–1878) and the clarinet with Joseph Friedlowsky (c.
+1777 – 1859).
 On his graduation he received a silver honours medal with a portrait of Mozart, with his name and the date engraved on the back.
 This honour led to his immediate acceptance in the Viennese circle of performers.
 Encouraged by his success he took up the study of harmony, figured bass, composition and scoring with two teachers, Erasmus Kessler and Ignaz Ritter von Seyfried (1776–1841).

-At age 17 he started work on his first Mass, which was performed in the Augustinerkirche before he was 18.
+At age 17 he started work on his first Mass, which was performed in the Augustinian Church before he was 18.
 This drew attention to him as a composer, and a productive period followed.

-In 1834 at age 26 Limmer was invited to accept the post of conductor at the German Theater in Timișoara by its director, Theodor Müller.
+In 1834, at age 26, Limmer was invited to accept the post of conductor at the German Theater in Timișoara, Austrian Empire (now Romania), by its director, Theodor Müller.
 The theater ran up to 15 opera productions a year, including local premieres of Beethoven's Fidelio and Verdi's Ernani, Macbeth, Il Trovatore and Othello.
 He wrote his Grand Quintuor for piano, violin, viola, violoncello and double bass, op.13 in this period among many other works.
 A year later he was appointed choir director of the Timișoara Cathedral as the successor of the late Joseph Kratochwill.

-Limmer stayed in Timișoara until his death.
+Limmer stayed in Timișoara, until his death.